 Keith D Greenleaf, Managing Director

-co-founder of WELT and a former actor / director at the Amelia Earhart Playhouse (AEP), has lived in Germany for 35 years and first performed onstage at the Frankfurt Playhouse, playing Commander Harbison in South Pacific (1995).
-Since then, he has acted in and directed over fifty theater and film productions.
+co-founder of WELT and a former actor / director at the Amelia Earhart Playhouse (AEP), has lived in Germany for over 35 years and first performed onstage in Germany at the Frankfurt Playhouse, playing Commander Harbison in South Pacific (1995).
+Since then, he has acted in and directed over sixty theater and film productions.
 He has attended the National Operatic and Dramatic Association (NODA) Summer School in the UK for many years as well as the summer acting course at the Bristol Old Vic Theatre School.
 He has also trained under Frederik Malsy from Für Garderobe keine Haftung.
 He is a member of the Frankfurt English Speaking Theatre (FEST) and has also worked as a member of the Education Team at the English Theatre Frankfurt.